Invisible Hearing Aids

 Are your ears suited to invisible hearing aids?

-The size and shape of your ear canal also plays an important factor in your suitability to these style of hearing aids.
+- The size and shape of your ear canal may make the IIC uncomfortable, or your ear shape be not even be suitable for this type of hearing aid.
 If you have narrow ear canals, or very small ear canals, it may not be possible to take an adequate impression for a successful fit of an invisible hearing aid.
-If your ear canal shape is ‘bendy’ or ‘unusual’ the positioning of the microphone for optimal hearing may be difficult and you would be advised to consider a different style of hearing aid.
+If your ear canal shape is ‘bendy’ or ‘narrow’ or ‘unusual’, the positioning of the microphone for optimal hearing may be difficult and perhaps a different style of hearing aid will be required.

-Do you have dermatitis or suffer from fungal infections in your ears?
-Do you have otitis externa or produce excess wax?
-If so, these conditions may impact on your ability to wear invisible aids comfortably and/or successfully.
-Discuss any ear conditions you have with your Hearing Healthcare Provider to see if invisible aids are appropriate for you.
+- If you suffer from any ear conditions such as dermatitis, otitis externa or fungal infections, these conditions may impact on your ability to wear invisible aids comfortably and/or successfully.
+Discuss any ear conditions you have with your HHP to see if invisible aids are appropriate for you.

-If you have arthritis in your fingers, manipulating an invisible hearing aid may be very difficult for you and not be the ideal choice of hearing aid.
+- Other physical factors could limit your ability to successfully wear an IIC.
+If you have arthritis in your fingers, manipulating the hearing aid correctly in your ear, or changing the batteries could be challenging.
 The same can be said if you have reduced vision.
-Orientating the hearing aid correctly, or changing the tiny size 10 batteries may be challenging and you may opt for a hearing aid that offers a better solution (such as a rechargeable hearing aid).
+Orientating the hearing aid correctly or changing the tiny size 10 batteries may be difficult and you may wish to opt for a hearing aid that offers a better solution (such as a rechargeable hearing aid).